-This piece was written on November 10, 2016, only a few days after the election and honestly the first day I started to recover from a destructive anxiety attack.
-The pain I shared with those close to me was visceral.
-Many now have been normalized to the mainstreaming of white supremacist violence and new found endorsement of fascism among the Republican party with the vote of Donald Trump, but we are quick to forget these moments of immediate transition.
+This piece was written on November 10, 2016, following a calamity too many are familiar with, a period of visceral pain.
+Many are normalized to the mainstreaming of white supremacist violence and new found endorsement of fascism among the U.S. government with the election of Donald Trump, but we are quick to forget these moments of immediate transition.
 I recall telling a therapist it was like a death sentence.

-This is not something many people understand, the collective trauma faced mainly among the LGBT+ community, PoC, and survivors.
+The collective trauma faced mainly among the LGBT+ community, PoC, and survivors continues to unwind today.
 In one way we all understood that this monstrosity of human nature is a founding pillar of our society, built on the desecration of stolen land.
-But for me, and I think many others, that election caused us to lose hope.
+But for me, and I think many others, that election forced us to grapple with that truth head on.

 Abrahamic religions rely on stories to explain the spiritual behavior of humanity.
-Birth is painful because of Eve’s punishment for taking the fruit of knowledge for example.
-It is with that context I wrote Prayer for the Fire Worshiper, a death aria between two lovers.
+It is with that context I wrote Prayer for the Fire Worshiper, a death aria as part of a larger operatic project between two lovers.
 I wanted to express a metaphysical grounding for this ever-present wound inherited from birth that was so passionately made raw last November.